fdietze/website/_posts/2021-02-20-collaborative-artifact-creation.md

-# Quality assurance for collaborative artifact creation
+---
+title: Quality Assurance for Collaborative Artifact Creation
+author: [Felix Dietze]
+---

-Goal: Manupulation resistant quality assurance for open and distributed communities that collaboratively work on a distributed artifact.
+How can we create a manupulation resistant quality assurance algorithm for open and distributed communities that collaboratively work on a distributed artifact?

+Here is a draft with my current ideas.

 ## Distributed communities, same type of artifact
 There are multiple "communities" which collaborate on the same type of artifact.
 It can be imagined similarly to multiple forks of the same git repository, where every fork has a different group of maintainers.
 The contents of the individual repositories can diverge, but are compatible in the sense that they work on the same data structure with the same possible change actions and share the same "root commit".